Ahh Pinterest – is there anything greater than seemingly endless inspiration on one, easy-to-use platform?

 Fill out the contact form HERE to chat with us

-*I want to be clear, Pinterest is absolutely amazing – It is hands down my favorite source for inspiration and endless scrolling.
+*We want to be clear, Pinterest is absolutely amazing – It is hands down our favorite source for inspiration and endless scrolling.
 I mean, who needs sleep at 2am – right?

 This article is to simply express that Pinterest is best used as inspiration to help you discover your wedding day style so that you can design a one-of-a-kind day that is true to who you and your fiancé are together.
-Stick to who you are and I have no doubt your day will be absolutely amazing – and unique!
+Stick to who you are and we have no doubt your day will be absolutely amazing and unique – just like you!